 Support yourself and ACM by coming to the awesome events hosted by ACM.
 These events range from fun and games to resume building and hacking competitions.
 Events are also a great way to meet other students and network.

-Get ready for the second round of ACM game night fun.
+Get ready for ACM game night fun.
 This event is based around all types of card games, both fun and competitive.
 Come relax, meet some new people, get some free food, and maybe even win some sweet prizes.

 Think your resume could use some improvements?
 Terrified of job interviews?
 We’ve invited a few businesses from around Birmingham to come talk about what they look for on a resume and in the job interview.
 This is also a great way to meet a few companies around town looking to hire Computer Science students.

-With finals approaching, let's take an hour to relieve some stress as we go out to socialize and have some fun with this student event that will be voted on by ACM members.
+With finals approaching, let's take an hour to relieve some stress as we go out to socialize and have some fun with the new executive committee.

 Tutoring is for classes included in the Computer and Information Sciences cirriculum.
 Tutoring is free to anyone currently taking any CIS classes.
 ACM members have full access to direct messaging to all of UAB's ACM tutors.